nhantrichuyenanh/win-11-ofb/README.md

 	- Internet Protocol Version 4 (TCP/IPv4) → Properties → Use the following DNS server addresses: Preferred DNS server is **1.1.1.1** and Alternate DNS server is **1.0.0.1** → Close
 	- Connected using: [NETWORK_ADAPTER_NAME] → Configure...
 		- Power Management → uncheck Allow the computer to turn off this device to save power
-		- Advanced → screenshot the window and ask AI which ones to fine-tune for network performance → OK
+		- Advanced → screenshot the window and ask AI which ones to fine-tune for network performance (or visit [this one](https://khorvie.tech/wifinic "Khorvie") or [that one](https://khorvie.tech/ethernetnic "Khorvie") for instructions) → OK

 ### 6. Device Manager:
 `Win + R → devmgmt.msc`